ksheetal/ksheetal/README.md

 ### Hi there 👋

-▪️ 20+ Freelancing Projects done (Mobile APP development, web devleopment, UI/UX, Video Editing )
+▪️ 20+ Projects done (Mobile APP development, web devleopment, UI/UX, Video Editing )

 ▪️ I have 3.1 years of progressive experience in software industry in developing and maintaining the Web based Applications and micro-services.